Humphrey, New York: History

 The area that would become the town was first settled circa 1815.
 The town of Humphrey was established in 1836 from a part of the town of Allegany.

+The first permanent settler was named Russell Chapell.
+Who arrived from Schenectady County in 1815, settling on lot 56, on the banks of Sugartown Creek.
+Here, him and his wife built a log house, making them the first official settlers.
+Slowly over the next ten years the settlement grew.

 Geography

 According to the United States Census Bureau, the town has a total area of 96.2 km2, of which 0.04 km2, or 0.05%, is water.

 New York State Route 98 crosses the northwest corner of the town.
 Humphrey is primarily served by county roads, namely Routes 18, 19, and 51.

 Adjacent towns and areas

 Humphrey is east of the town of Great Valley and south of the town of Franklinville.
 The east town line is shared by the towns of Hinsdale and Ischua.
 To the south is the town of Allegany.